 1844 (1st December)

-A daughter, Alexandra Caroline Marie Charlotte Louise Julia, was born to Prince Christian of Schleswig-Holstein-Sonderburg-Glucksburg and Princess Louise of Hesse-Kassel at the Yellow Palace in Copenhagen, Denmark.
+Alexandra of Denmark was born Alexandra Caroline Marie Charlotte Louise Julia to Prince Christian of Schleswig-Holstein-Sonderburg-Glucksburg and Princess Louise of Hesse-Kassel at the Yellow Palace in Copenhagen, Denmark.

 1847 (26th November)